aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-01-sql-lab.md

-# Explore Azure SQL Database
+# Module 1: Explore Azure SQL Database

 In this exercise, you'll provision an Azure SQL Database resource in your Azure subscription, and then use SQL to query the tables in a relational database.

-## Exercise 1 : Provision Azure relational database services
+### Exercise 1 : Provision Azure relational database services

-### Task 1 : Provision an Azure SQL Database resource

 In this exercise, you'll provision and test an Azure SQL Database resource.

+#### Task 1 : Provision an Azure SQL Database resource

 1. In the Azure portal, select  **＋ Create a resource**  from the upper left-hand corner and search for  _Azure SQL_.
 Then in the resulting  **Azure SQL**  page, select  **Create**.